azagniotov/stubby4j/README.md

 Under the hood, stubby first attempts to compile the stubbed pattern into an instance of `java.util.regex.Pattern` class using the `Pattern.MULTILINE` flag.
 If the pattern compilation fails and `PatternSyntaxException` exception is thrown, stubby compiles the stubbed pattern into an instance of `java.util.regex.Pattern` class using the `Pattern.LITERAL | Pattern.MULTILINE` flags.

 __Please note__, before using regex patterns in stubs, first it is best to ensure that the desired regex pattern "works" outside of stubby.
-One of the safest (and easiest) ways to test the desired pattern would be to check if the following condition is met `Pattern.compile("YOUR_PATTERN").matcher("YOUR_TEST_STRING").matches() == true`.
-This way there is a confidence that the stubbed regex pattern actually works, also it is easier to debug a simple unit test case instead of trying to figure out why stub matching failed
+One of the safest (and easiest) ways to test the desired pattern would be to check if the following condition is met: `Pattern.compile("YOUR_PATTERN").matcher("YOUR_TEST_STRING").matches() == true`.

+The latter would ensure that the stubbed regex pattern actually works, also it is easier to debug a simple unit test case instead of trying to figure out why stub matching failed

 ##### url (required)